samestep/clj-vulkan-guide/doc/part1.md

 are the width and height of the new window.
 They must be greater than zero;
 that's why this call returned `NULL`.

-The second argument is the window title, which supports Unicode!
+The third argument is the window title, which supports Unicode!
 Hurrah!

 ```clojure
 (defn empty-window [width height title]